ohohlfeld/itc35/PhD Workshop.md

 menu-index: 1
 ---
 <h1>PhD Workshop</h1>
-<h3>Network Traffic Engineering in the TLC networks of the future</h3><br/>
+<h3>Network Traffic Engineering in the TLC networks of the future</h3>
-Date: Wednesday, October 4, 2023

 ##  Description:
 Re-thinking fundamental networking functions, their modeling